+The liability on the taxpayer to repay the £412 arose directly from his failure to observe the conditions he had agreed to under which he had been paid salary in respect of periods of leave of absence granted to him for the purpose of attending lectures and examinations set down for the course of study undertaken by him.
 The outgoing was not incurred by the taxpayer in the course of gaining or producing his assessable income....
-The outgoing was not incidental or relevant to the gaining or producing of his assessable income but was incurred solely because of his failure to observe the conditions laid down when the leave was granted to him
+The outgoing was not incidental or relevant to the gaining or producing of his assessable income but was incurred solely because of his failure to observe the conditions laid down when the leave was granted to him.
+[Emphasis added]

-- 52. Where the amount of the repaid interest is not deductible at the time of repayment, it falls to be dealt with through the BPA on maturity of the deposit. - 53.
+- 53. This reasoning was also applied in Case D19 72 ATC 113, Case F70 74 ATC 421 and Case G80 75 ATC 564.
+While these cases concerned employment contracts, the Commissioner considers that the application of the general deductibility test in those cases is equally applicable in the context of the repayment of interest under a term deposit. - 54.
+Where the amount of the repaid interest is not deductible at the time of repayment, it falls to be dealt with through the BPA on maturity of the deposit. - 55.
 However, the Commissioner considers that a deduction may be available where the repayment of the interest was incurred in the course of carrying on a business for the purpose of deriving assessable income, or excluded income or a combination of both assessable and excluded income: s DA 1(1)(b).
 The courts take a pragmatic and commercially realistic approach to business expenditure.
-Whether there is a sufficient nexus under s DA 1(1)(b) will depend upon the facts of each case.
-In this situation, s EW 31(3) and the BPA formula ensure that no double deduction can occur. - 54.
+Whether there is a sufficient nexus for s DA 1(1)(b) to apply will depend upon the facts of each case.
+In this situation, s EW 31(3) and the BPA formula ensure that no double deduction can occur. - 56.
 The amount of the repaid interest will be included in both the "consideration" and "expenditure" elements of the BPA calculation.
 Where a depositor partially withdraws a term deposit early and is required to repay interest derived in a previous income year, the application of the BPA at maturity will generally result in a positive amount.
 This reflects the receipt of interest income in the final year of the term deposit.
 Section EW 31(3) provides that a positive BPA amount is income derived by a person in the year the calculation is made.
-However, it is not income to the extent to which it arises from expenditure incurred under the financial arrangement in earlier income years and for which a deduction was denied.
-Thus, the amount of interest income derived in the final year of the term deposit will be reduced by the amount of interest repaid in an earlier year.
+However, it is not income to the extent it arises from expenditure incurred under the financial arrangement in earlier income years and for which a deduction was denied.
+Therefore, the amount of interest income derived in the final year of the term deposit will be reduced by the amount of interest repaid in an earlier year.
 However, an amount of repaid interest for which a deduction was available (under s DA 1(1)(b)) will not reduce the amount of interest income derived in the final year of the term deposit.
-This ensures the depositor returns the correct amount of interest income over the full term of the deposit. - 55.
-Example 4 illustrates this for a non-business cash basis holder:
+This ensures the depositor returns the correct amount of interest income over the full term of the deposit.

+57. Example 4 illustrates this for a non-business cash basis person:

-On 1 October 2010 Penny invests \$10,000 for two years at 7%, with interest to be credited to her bank account six-monthly.
-She receives an interest payment of \$350 on 31 March 2011.
-However, on 1 May 2011 Penny decides to withdraw \$5,000 from the term deposit.
+On 1 October 2015 Penny invests \$10,000 for two years at 7%, with interest to be credited to her bank account six-monthly.
+She receives an interest payment of \$350 on 31 March 2016.
+However, on 1 May 2016 Penny decides to withdraw \$5,000 from the term deposit.